Engagements with the Common Good (ECG)

-Students might find themselves meeting face-to-face with survivors of genocide, discussing immigration with their congressman, or debating trade policy with a coffee grower in Guatemala and a roaster in the U.S. who buys his beans.
+Students might find themselves meeting face-to-face with survivors of genocide, discussing immigration with a congressional representative, or debating trade policy with a coffee grower in Guatemala and a roaster in the U.S. who buys his beans.

-Most colleges have community service programs, but Justice Matters goes beyond service to give students the skills to bring about meaningful change.
+Community service programs are common, but Justice Matters goes beyond service to give students the insights and skills to bring about meaningful change.

 And those skills—how to identify a problem, examine its causes, consider possible solutions, and put the best solution into action—translate directly into the major and are vital for any career.

-This writing-intensive course approaches the Common Good from a variety of perspectives by exposing and interrogating the tension between the individual and society.
+This writing-intensive course approaches the Common Good from a variety of perspectives, by exploring the individual and society.